+To divorce a narcissistic husband means embarking on a long, taxing journey that can take a toll on you.
+To begin the process, you first need clarity on who a narcissist really is.
+This becomes even more imperative when divorcing a covert narcissist husband.
 Every person has some narcissist trait or the other within them that is triggered by some emotion or situation.
-There is a difference between a normal person having narcissist traits once in a while and someone who is a narcissist to his bones.
+There is a difference between a normal person having narcissistic traits once in a while and someone who is a narcissist to his bones.

 1. Expect fireworks from your husband’s side